evmts/tevm-monorepo/tevm/docs/errors/classes/BLS12381InputEmptyError.md

 # Class: BLS12381InputEmptyError

-Represents an error that occurs when an input is empty during BLS12-381 operations.
+Represents an EIP-2537 specific error that occurs when an input is empty during BLS12-381 operations.

 Input empty errors can occur due to:
 - Providing empty input data for BLS12-381 operations.